Commands

 No

-Auto from scheduler address
+Auto from bind address

-Monitor endpoint, defaults to scheduler_address.port + 2.
+Monitor endpoint, defaults to bind_address.port + 2.

 -p, --protected